randybias/cloudscaling.com/blog/cloud-computing/_posts/2016-10-14-my-last-day-at-emc.markdown

 # The Disposition of this Blog

 This domain is owned by Dell EMC.
-I've put in a request to transfer the domain to me but as of this time it has not been approved.
-Obviously I hope that this goes through as the domain and content here are part of history.
-OTOH, the content is all hosted at [GitHub](https://github.com/randybias/cloudscaling), so it can't be lost, but without control of the domain I can't guarantee that it would remain here with the inbound URLs working.
-Without that, it won't be as useful as archive.org.
+I've put in a request to transfer the domain to me, and I hope that this goes through.
+OTOH, the content is all hosted at [GitHub](https://github.com/randybias/cloudscaling), so it can't be lost.
 Fingers crosses that Dell EMC comes through.

 # Farewell & I'll See You Soon